aliarslanansari/node_express_aws_s3/README.md

-# Upload files to AWS S3 using NodeJS Express Server
+# Upload files to AWS S3 from NodeJS Express Server

 ### Packages used